 A funeral home cannot refuse or charge you more for services because you bought a casket from another casket manufacture to

 Note: I recommend short term storage,(example: Hospice patients) of a pine casket, but not long term storage.
-If they are not stored correctly the wood can dry out and develop cracks .
-The other problem can be moisture if the casket is stored in an area that is not ventilated properly.
 If the casket is stored correctly it can last along time.
 I have a casket that I have stored for over 6 years now for a family member, and it looks like new.
 You would never dream of storing your fine dining room table in a shed or next to a hot tub.
 A wooden casket is the same.
-It needs to be in a controlled temperature environment.
+Also no matter might what you are told about a casket lasting.
+No casket (including the sealer casket) will last forever.
+Every casket will eventually break down.
+Caskets, wood or metal purchased by the average family will not last over 18 years according to research.

-The caskets shown on this page are all 78 inches long by 22inches wide by 14 inches deep, inside dimensions.
+The caskets shown on this page are all 78 inches long by 22inches wide by 14 inches deep, inside dimensions, and will safely hold a body up to 250 lbs..
 And is sized for the average person, (which according to one funeral director is 90-95% of those who have died, because illness and disease reduces body size) And will fit into a standard vault 29-1/2" wide by 86" long burial liner or vault if needed by the cemetery.
-It is done in strong laminated pine and has reinforced hand carved pine handles resembling wood branches.
+It is done in strong pinewood and laminated pine and has double reinforced hand carved pine handles.
 Each casket has very little metal in it.
 The hinges and locks are made of wood, and the finish is a natural finish, not the automotive type coatings on mass produced caskets.
 This style of casket has been stress tested to 400 lbs.
-So if a funeral director tells you that he will not be responsible if the bottom falls out (this sales scare tactic happened to a newly widowed customer) don't believe it.
 The price is a reasonable $795 to $895 plus tax.

 "You build a cradle for someone who is coming into the world, why not build one for someone who is leaving it"